Delivering a go-forward IT strategy

 HIMSS and Optum talk EHR strategies

 Dr. Kontor of Optum shares how EHR can drive strategies.

-The partnership has enabled impactful COVID-19 responses, analytics decision-making, telehealth stand-up, and results-driven remote work.– Bill Hudson, CIO, John Muir Health
+The partnership has enabled impactful COVID-19 responses, analytics decision-making, telehealth stand-up, and results-driven remote work.– Bill Hudson, former CIO, John Muir Health